Pelts (Masters of Horror)

-"Pelts" is the sixth episode of the second season of Masters of Horror, first aired 1 December 2006.
+"Pelts" is the sixth episode of the second season of Masters of Horror, first aired on 1 December 2006.
 The director is Dario Argento, and it based on a short story by F. Paul Wilson.
 The film is a story about supernaturally beautiful raccoon pelts (called "pine lights") that cause anyone who seeks to profit by them to commit horrendous acts.
-Meat Loaf stars as fur trader Jake Feldman, who finds these beautiful raccoon pelts and makes a coat out of them as a gift for the beautiful dancer Shanna (Ellen Ewusie), in order to fulfill his fantasy of sex with her.
+Meat Loaf stars as fur trader Jake Feldman, who finds these beautiful raccoon pelts and makes a coat out of them as a gift for the beautiful dancer Shanna (Ellen Ewusie), to fulfill his fantasy of sex with her.
 As a result, people end up committing brutal murders and suicides appropriate to their positions in relation to the pelts whenever around them.